AdityaC19/DeepPoseNet/README.md

       --vposer_ckpt vposer_v1_0 --part_segm_fn smplx_parts_segm.pkl

 ```
 where the DATA_FOLDER should contain two subfolders, images, where the images are located, and keypoints, where the OpenPose output should be stored.

+Note: _2D Keypoints for input image can be obtained from Openpose.
+Detailed instructions for installation are mentioned in Openpose repository forked above_

+# Skeleton Based Action Recognition